Rais: Palestine

 In a New York Times op-ed, commentator Bret Stephens referred to late Palestinian leader Yasir Arafat as "the rais."

 Tatarstan

-In December 2022, regional lawmakers voted to change the title of the head of the republic from president to rais.
+In the Republic of Tatarstan (part of Russia), regional lawmakers voted in December 2022 to change the title of the head of the republic from president to rais (tt. Рәис/ Rəis).
 The title of president was seen as the last remaining symbol of federalism following the centralization reforms under Vladimir Putin.